mckayb/phantasy/docs/datatypes.md

 It is the simplest way to create null-safe code and can be used in computing with variables that can possibly be null, or in returning values that may or may not exist.
 ### Methods
 #### static of ($val)
-Simply creates a `new Just ($val)`.
+Simply creates a `Just ($val)`.
 Good for lifting values into the `Maybe` context, so that you can map, apply or use other nice functions over it.
 ```php
 $appendBar = function($x) {
     return $x . 'bar';